THE OASIS

 We know that at some point in the park’s development, one concept for the entry may have been called “Genesis Gardens.”
 On paper, it’s an exceptionally interesting idea that Animal Kingdom’s opening could begin with the widely-known Bible story of the Garden of Eden and culminate in Noah’s ark – two connected parables whose purpose is to explain the origin of life and Man’s role in preserving and protecting it.

-Moreover, it’s kind of a compelling (if mythological) prologue to the continents setup that follows, offering an interesting frame story for the place from which life on Earth diverged and flourished to produce the food webs we’ll find in Africa, Asia, Dinoland, et al.
+Moreover, it’s kind of a compelling (if parabolic) prologue to the continents setup that follows.
+Even religious scholars tend to agree that the “Garden of Eden” wasn’t a real, literal place on a map, so our journey beginning in an ethereal, elysian non-place would’ve provided an interesting framing for life on Earth, and how it diverged and flourished to produce the systems of life we’ll find later on in Africa, Asia, Dinoland, et al.

-It makes sense that any religious connection would be unlikely to make it far into development, but the Oasis we know today certainly demonstrates a sort of “Garden of Eden” quality captured in Bryan Jowers’ artwork above.
-It’s of this Earth, but otherworldly.
+Frankly, I don’t even think this overtly-Christian framing would’ve been considered that controversial or exclusionary in the ’90s.
+But I think we’re better off that the concept evolved.
+The Oasis we know today certainly demonstrates a sort of “Garden of Eden” quality captured in Bryan Jowers’ artwork above.
+It’s of this Earth, but untouched by man.
 Unlike the lands that follow, the Oasis isn’t geographic; it can’t be pinned on a map.
 Even the animals on display in its collection are chosen for their variety rather than for a geographic connection – a living collection of the oddities that arise through adaptation.

-We know through concept art that other possibilities for this land included a double-decker “Oasis Carousel.”
+We know through concept art that another possibility for this land included a double-decker “Oasis Carousel.”
 It’s probably for the best that that never materialized.
 The kinetic energy here comes from waterfalls, rustling leaves, and animals – not from mechanical rides.
-Ambling pathways intersect and diverge; While guests make a bee-line to the end of Main Street toward that looming “weenie” of Cinderella Castle, the Oasis does just the opposite; it invites you to slow down; to get lost; to set aside your touring plan and just… be.
+Ambling pathways intersect and diverge!
+While guests make a bee-line to the end of Main Street toward that looming “weenie” of Cinderella Castle, the Oasis does just the opposite; it invites you to slow down; to get lost; to set aside your touring plan and just… be.
 Imagine a “Main Street” that says, “There is no shop; instead, reflect.”

 Build-out